![]() |

 I honestly think that to know yourself truly is to listen to yourself.
 Take time and pay attention to the way you act when things don't go your way.
 Pay attention to what you spend your money on, the people you spend your time with and most importantly what you eat.
 Not only what you eat- but WHY you are eating it.

-"We have become so obsessed with getting rid of our obsession, with riding on top of our suffering and ignoring its inherent message, that we lose the pieces of ourselves waiting to be found beneath it.
+Sometimes the easiest thing to do when we are hurting within is to run to food for comfort.
+Unfortunately when we do that we are cheating ourselves by ignoring the real issue at hand."We have become so obsessed with getting rid of our obsession, with riding on top of our suffering and ignoring its inherent message, that we lose the pieces of ourselves waiting to be found beneath it.
 But fixing ourselves is not the same as being ourselves, The real richness of obsession lies in the ineffable stillness, the irrefutable wholeness, that is found in turning toward its source."

 So how then do we deal with inextricable loss, depression and pain?
 Instead of letting food be a temporary fix, you let yourself feel those emotions.
 Allow yourself to cry, to grieve, to feel as if your heart is falling apart.
 You pray.
 You Cry, You get help from friends, and slowly but surely you notice that you are still alive.
 Feelings are temporal and we can not allow them to control our life or our diet.
 By dissecting these issues and emotions head-on instead of numbing the pain with oreos or a box of pizza we become stronger wiser and better.
 Like they say at church, sometimes we have to GO through to GET through:)